By Brittney Stefanic

-It is important for you to have realistic expectations about sleep for your newborn so that you aren’t disappointed in the progress you make!
+At the same time, it is important for you to have realistic expectations when it comes to sleep for your newborn so that you aren’t disappointed in the progress you make!

 Understanding Newborn Wake Windows

-In order to prevent overtiredness, it is recommended that we pay attention to the amount of time that a baby is up between sleep periods.
-Developmentally most newborns (0 to 12 weeks) are able to stay awake between 45 and 90 minutes.
+In order to prevent overtiredness, the experts recommend that we pay attention to the amount of time that a baby is up between sleep periods.
+Developmentally, most newborns (0 to 12 weeks) are able to stay awake between 45 and 90 minutes.
 The lower end of this range is primarily used before 6 weeks and the length of time awake stretches with each of the following weeks.

-Due to underdeveloped fine and gross motor skills, newborn babies cannot easily show us when they are tired, so sleepy cues are often not present or show up long after babe is sleepy.
+Due to underdeveloped fine and gross motor skills, newborn babies cannot easily show us when they are tired, so sleepy cues are often not present or show up long after the baby is sleepy.

 It is important for us to remember that independent sleep is a learned skill that can be taught!
-Independent sleep is a person’s “ability to fall asleep and return to sleep during naturally occurring sleep cycles, without the assistance of another human being”.
+Independent sleep is someone’s “ability to fall asleep and return to sleep during naturally occurring sleep cycles, without the assistance of another human being” .

 Like learning to roll over, learning to walk and learning to read, someone needs to gently and lovingly guide babies as they learn the skill of independent sleep.
-As much as we want to assist our children from birth and through growth, there are many things they will need to do for themselves, and learning how to sleep is one of the first awesome skills you can help them learn.
-Understanding newborn sleep is amongst the most important for overall well-being and growth.
+As much as we want to assist our children from birth and through growth, there are many things they will need to do for themselves, and learning how to sleep is one of the first skills you can help them achieve.

 Creating a Safe Sleep Space for Newborns

-Safety is paramount for all sleepers, but especially during the first year of life.
-It is recommended that you take a few minutes to familiarize yourself with the safe sleep recommendations by the American Academy of Pediatrics.
+Safety is paramount for all children, but especially during the first year of life.
+There are also some specific rules to apply for the first 12 months of our little ones’ life.
+We invite you to take a few minutes to familiarize with the safe sleep recommendations by the American Academy of Pediatrics.
 The brief overview is this: